“Honest to God, just the thought of losing him makes it hard to breathe.

 Ask yourself this before you let your kids play with neighbors, or you go to the movie theater, or you laugh about low airfare and plan a vacation for your family:

 This story was submitted to Love What Matters by Jessica Herzog of Carson’s Journey.
-Follow her journey on Instagram here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Follow her journey on Instagram and Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: